AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 ## 1. Background

-Before we look at `Promise.all`, I think it helps to start from scratch and try to understand what problems it was designed to solve.
+Before we look at `Promise.all`, it helps to start from scratch so we can understand what problems it solves.
+Otherwise, if we jump straight to the solution, you may not fully appreciate why this method exists.

-To keep this article simple, I'll use this helper `sleep` function that resolves a Promise after some delay in milliseconds.
+To keep this article simple, I'll use the following helper `sleep` function that resolves a Promise after some delay in milliseconds.
 This allows us to simulate code that takes some time to run, like a network request:

 ```javascript {data-copyable=true}
 function sleep(durationMs) {